How many project management emails do you write a day?

 An IMPORTANT note on the “urgent” and “important” code words in the subject line.

 In most cases, it is okay to use them in the heading.
-But I would recommend using them as rare as possible.
+But I would recommend using them as rarely as possible.
 For example, when you do want to draw the attention of all your superiors.

 Otherwise, it is much better to send an email first.
 Then, contact the person via Instant Messenger to explain why it is urgent or important.